Wenjiang, Chengdu

-Wenjiang District (温江区 (Wēnjiāng Qū, warm river district)) is one of 11 urban districts of the prefecture-level city of Chengdu, the capital of Sichuan Province, Southwest China, covering part of the western suburbs.
-It is bordered by Qingyang District to the east, Shuangliu County to the southeast, Chongzhou to the southwest, Dujiangyan to the northwest, and Pi County to the east.
+Wenjiang District (温江区 (Wēnjiāng Qū, warm river district)) is a suburban district of the City of Chengdu, Sichuan, China.
+It covers part of the city's western suburbs.

+Wenjiang District is bordered by Qingyang District to the east, Shuangliu District to the southeast, Chongzhou City to the southwest, Dujiangyan City to the northwest, and Pidu District to the east.

 Climate

 Wenjiang has a humid subtropical climate and is largely warm with high relative humidity all year around.

 Government

 Administrative divisions

 The Wenjiang District is divided into 6 subdistricts and 3 towns.

 Subdistricts

 The six subdistricts of Wenjiang are as follows: